eric-brechemier/masteringid-horizon/700-PROTOTYPE-DESIGN.md

 # Prototype Design: Scenario #1

-You have just received the following message one day on your work email:
+You have just received the following message on your work email:

 > Hi,
 >